The Homosexual Was Invented in 1869

 The Particular Friendship Is Not a Euphemism

 Georgian England had a term: the particular friendship.
 Two men whose attachment was understood to be extraordinary.
-Who lived together, traveled together, were rarely seen apart.
+Who lived together, travelled together, were rarely seen apart.
 Whose affection exceeded the ordinary bonds of masculine camaraderie.

 Modern readers see this and think: euphemism.
 A way of not saying what everyone knew.

 What happened behind closed doors was private.
 What was displayed publicly was the friendship: the loyalty, the devotion, the evident preference for each other’s company.
 This was legible, acceptable, even admirable.
 David and Jonathan.
 Achilles and Patroclus.
-The tradition was ancient and honorable.
+The tradition was ancient and honourable.

 Your characters can have this.
 They can speak of their particular friendship openly.
 They can be known for it.
 The silence isn’t about the relationship—it’s about the specific physical acts that the law cared about.
 Everything else can be in plain sight.